 A URI identifying a human-readable web page with information about the error, used to provide the client developer with additional information about the error.

-The NSI protocol utilizes the operation specific Failed response (i.e. reserveFailed) to transport these Resource Server specific error messages back from the uPA through the uRA to the requesting Application via the NSI ServiceException element.
+The NSI protocol utilizes the operation specific failed response (i.e. reserveFailed) to transport these Resource Server specific error messages back from the uPA through the uRA to the requesting Application via the NSI ServiceException element.
 A standard 00302 AUTHORIZATION_FAILURE error code is used for the OAuth type of ServiceException.
 Figure 13 below shows how the variables element is populated with the application OAuth error information.